 meet our coach

 Maureen DiClementi was named Division II Coach of the Year by the Virginia Independent School Athletic Association (VISAA) in both 2015 and 2016.
-She led the Dragons to three appearances in the past three years (2014-2016) at the state championship game, with back-to-back wins in 2015 and 2016.
+She led the Dragons to four appearances in the past four years (2014-2017) at the state championship game, with back-to-back wins in 2015 and 2016.
 Head of School Colley Bell notes that Coach DiClementi "would be the first to beg off such accolades – because first and foremost are the girls, her girls."

 Coach DiClementi typically fields a modestly sized team of about a dozen players, and, compared to other teams, they are also small in stature.
 “We often walk into gyms and referees will give us the 'walking dead stare' because we just don’t have tall girls,” shares Coach DiClementi.
 But once the points start piling up, “you can see the same referees looking at one another and nodding approvingly.
 It’s fun to see."